 I was also provided with a post-peel kit which had 2 faces wipes, a moisturizer and sunscreen.
 After 6 hours I was instructed to wash my face with lukewarm water only and use one the face wipes as a toner then apply the moisturiser and sunscreen.
 Because I did this late on Saturday I didn’t wash my face till Sunday the next morning.

 My skin felt a bit tight and looked slightly shining but I didn’t notice anything different.
 On day 2 I used my oil cleanser to wash my face since my skin felt too sensitive for a foaming cleanser.
 However, I was able to wear my normal makeup and go to work.

 This started off just like day 2 with no flaking or peeling of my skin and I applied my makeup as usual and went to work.
 You need to understand that throughout the workday I didn’t look in the mirror even once.
 Imagine my surprise when at the end of the day when I looked into my rearview mirror I noticed the sheets of skin peeling off my face.
 Around my cheeks; jawline and forehead there were sheets of skin just coming off.
 The best way I can describe it is how a snake sheds its skin.
 It wasn’t painful at all but I looked crazy.
 I rushed home to wash my face and get the flakes of dislodged skin off.

 One extremely important point is to ensure you don’t pull on the shedding skin.
 Let it come off on its own or just rub gently.
 If you pull on the shedding skin you may tug on sections that are not ready to come off causing it to scab or scar.
-So as annoying as it is, leave it alone and just wash your face gently.
+So as annoying as it is, leaves it alone and just wash your face gently.

 Day 4 and beyond